 This Stuffed Acorn Squash recipe is filled with hearty ingredients like sausage, kale & walnuts.
 Makes a wonderful dish for entertaining or even healthy meal prep!

 This post is sponsored by Fisher Nuts.

-Every time I walk past the winter squash display in the produce section I have to grab a couple of something.
+Every time I walk past the seasonal squash display in the produce section I have to grab a couple of something.
 Until I cooked up this Stuffed Acorn Squash recipe a couple of weeks ago my counter was filled with a family of acorn squash, delicata squash and old reliable, spaghetti squash.
 It’s a good thing they have a pretty decent counter life because I’ve been more of a collector than a cooker lately so it took some time to finally getting around to baking them up.

 I knew exactly what I wanted to do with the acorn squash though.
 I have prepared Stuffed Acorn Squash before and I absolutely love it.
 This stuffing is filled with crumbled Italian chicken sausage, kale, walnuts and grated Parmesan cheese – so simple and so delicious when you scoop up a bite with the sweet squash.
 Sausage and kale are a match made in heaven and adding crunchy walnuts to the mix just put it over the top.
 I’m very texture driven so I loved the crunch from the walnuts, along with the earthy nutty flavor.

 Preparing this dish is pretty easy.
 I start with roasting the acorn squash in the oven while I cook the stuffing on the stovetop.
 You can always roast the squash ahead and just keep in the refrigerator until you are ready to cook the entire meal.